 - 4. Enter the Domain Name. - 5.
 Select a data type from the Data Type menu. - 6.
 Enter Precision and Scale information corresponding to the selected data type. - 7.
 Enter a Default value.
+If user wants the default value is a system default value, select the System Default option.
+If user wants the

-- 8. Enter the Constraint of the column.
+- default value will be on update, select the On Update option.
+If user wants the domain has an encrypt keyword, select the Encrypt option. - 8.
+Enter the Constraint of the column.
 Constraints must comply with SQL syntax rules.
-Please see Constraint Syntax at the end of Chapter 4 for additional information. - 9.
-Click the Next button.
+Please see Constraint Syntax at the end of Chapter 4 for additional information. - Click the Next button.